Tips for organising your fish and seafood export to Europe

 Most importers know that you as an exporter need to catch, farm or buy raw materials, process them and keep them in stock for several weeks at times to fill a container.
 They also know that exporters in most developing countries have to pay their suppliers directly in cash.
 In other words, there is a time period between your expenses and the moment of receiving money from the customer.
 You need to pre-finance that period and, if you are lucky, a business partner will take that period into account during negotiations.

-Please understand that this option is a financial risk for the importer.
-He trusts and relies on you.
-He is doing it to make your business a bit easier and to develop a long-term relationship with you.
+Please understand that this option means a financial risk for these importers.
+They trust you and rely on you.
+They are doing it to make your business a bit easier and to develop a long-term relationship with you.
 Nevertheless, the other 70–75% of the value of the goods which is not pre-paid must be paid through a documentary interchange.

 Whether there is a partial prepayment or not, there are several payment terms with a documentary interchange.
 It can be that an importer wants such an agreement for 100% of the value of the goods, especially for first-time businesses with unknown exporters.
 The most secure option for both parties, exporter and importer, is the confirmed and guaranteed Letter of Credit (L/C).